onap/dcaegen2/docs/sections/configuration.rst

 =============

 DACEGEN2 platform deploys its components via Cloudify Blueprints.
 Below is the list of Blueprints included in ONAP DCAEGEN2 and details for how to configure them.
+For how to configure the deployemnt of the DCAE platform and service components, please see teh Installation document: ./installation.rst.

 .. toctree::
    :maxdepth: 1